wlonk/arcadia/appendix/spells.rst

    of what’s listening, and celebrations will have a desperate, menacing undercurrent.
 -  Your call is heard all too well.
 Rain becomes a flood, sun becomes a heatwave, a storm becomes an act of god.
-The GM will tell you what, if anything, is different about the town in the aftermath.
+The Host will tell you what, if anything, is different about the town in the aftermath.
 -  Your changes call for an equal and opposite response between the principles of fire, water, earth and air.

-.. _spell--labyrinth:

 A spell to make a labyrinth
 ---------------------------